Real Name: Uri Geller

 Comments: Adapted into Marvel Comics by Marv Wolfman, Bob Brown and Jim Mooney.

 Uri Geller is an actual historical figure.
-Born in 1946, he built his career, in both stage and television performances, as well as writing books, around the idea that he had super powers given to him by aliens.
+Born in 1946, he built his career in both stage and television performances, as well as writing books, around the idea that he had super powers given to him by extraterrestrials.
 He's been around for over four decades and has appeared in a number of reality shows in the last few decades.
 At the time of this writing, he is in his early 70s.
 Sometimes a controversial figure who has been involved in lawsuits, Geller is (or has been) a multi-millionaire and is world famous (Michael Jackson was his best man at his wedding).

 To learn more: Uri Geller's Wikipedia page and Uri Geller's own website.